Khin Aung Myint (general)

-Khin Aung Myint (ခင်အောင်မြင့်/my/; born Myanmar) is a retired Burmese air force officer who served as the Commander-in-Chief of the Myanmar Air Force from 2013 to 2018.
+Khin Aung Myint (ခင်အောင်မြင့်/my/; born Myanmar) is a retired Burmese air force officer who was the Commander-in-Chief of the Myanmar Air Force from 2013 to 2018.
 During his tenure, he also held the position of Chief of the General Staff of the Myanmar Armed Forces, overseeing coordination among the army, navy, and air force branches.

 Military career

 Khin Aung Myint rose through the ranks of the Myanmar Air Force, eventually being appointed as Commander-in-Chief in 2013.
-Under his leadership, the Air Force focused on modernization efforts, acquisition of new aircraft, and strengthening Myanmar’s air defense capabilities.
+Under his leadership, the air force focused on modernization efforts, acquisition of new aircraft, and strengthening Myanmar’s air defense capabilities.
 He served in this role until his retirement in 2018.

-In August 2017, Khin Aung Myint made an official visit to India, meeting with Air Chief Marshal Birender Singh Dhanoa, the Chief of the Air Staff of the Indian Air Force, to strengthen military cooperation between the two countries.
+In August 2017, Khin Aung Myint made an official visit to India, meeting Indian Air Force head Birender Singh Dhanoa, to strengthen military cooperation between the two countries.

 Throughout his career, Khin Aung Myint was known for maintaining strong ties with the military leadership and supporting the State Administration Council’s policies.